jsreport/docs/docs/adapting-jsreport.md

   console.error(e);
 });
 ```

+## Additional extensions
+jsreport can be easily extended with additional extensions.
+Extensions usually add a new engine, recipe or even complex studio functionality.
+There are plenty of them ready to be installed like an extension allowing you to store templates in [mongodb](https://github.com/jsreport/jsreport/tree/master/packages/jsreport-mongodb-store) or another extension storing reports in [Microsoft Azure](https://github.com/jsreport/jsreport/tree/master/packages/jsreport-azure-storage).
+You can find the list of extensions in the [jsreport official documentation](/learn/extensions) or on the [github](https://github.com/jsreport/jsreport/tree/master/packages).
+If you didn't find what you are looking for, you can even implement your own custom extension.
+This topic is described separately [here](/learn/custom-extension).

 ## Dynamic access to jsreport entities
 Once you have the jsreport running with some templates or reports created, you can reach them on the server using `documentStore` property.
 The API to search and manipulate underlying jsreport data is very similar to the official [mongodb driver](https://github.com/mongodb/node-mongodb-native).